 75% to the Class Members whose Player Identity Elements are used.

-25% to the Common Good Fund as contributions on behalf of such Class Members.
+25% to the Greater Good Fund as contributions on behalf of such Class Members.

 The Licensing Agency will determine how to distribute the revenue among Class Members whose Player Identity Elements are licensed for a single use.